 4. What types of data can be stored in Box?

-Baylor University entered into a contract with Box to enable storage on Box of university data as described in the guideline below.
-Free or consumer based online systems such as DropBox, iCloud, GoogleDocs, and even consumer Box do not meet the stringent compliance requirements needed for much of Baylor's information.
+Baylor University entered into a contract with Box to enable storage of university data in Box as described in the guideline below.
+Free or consumer based storage systems such as DropBox, iCloud, Google Docs, and even consumer Box accounts do not meet the stringent compliance requirements needed for much of Baylor's information.

 The Information Security department has a public Data Classification Guideline to help faculty and staff understand the sensitivity of the information they are using.
 The guideline is tiered such that information is classified by the most sensitive classification met.

 Information stored on the Baylor Box platform can have a maximum classification of "Protected".
 At no time should information above "Protected" be stored on Box.
 If you are unsure of the classification of your data, please contact the Help Desk and you will be referred to Information Security staff for guidance.